-Dr Carly Malcolm is an experienced chartered counselling psychologist who works with adults, couples and children (age 8+) with a wide range of issues and problems.
+Dr Carly Malcolm is an experienced senior chartered counselling psychologist who works with adults, couples and children (age 8+) with a wide range of issues and problems.

 Some of the issues Carly works with include: depression and mood issues; anxiety related issues (social anxiety, obsessive compulsive disorder (OCD), generalised anxiety disorder, panic attacks, phobias, trauma / PTSD); relationship issues; anger; grief and loss; work / academic related stress; abuse (childhood sexual abuse, intimate partner violence); eating disorders; self-harming behaviours; identity issues; life transitions and change; low self-esteem and assertiveness; and sleep difficulties.